Editor’s Note: This post was updated on July 25, 2018, for accuracy and comprehensiveness. It was originally published on December 15, 2016.

 Please, etch this thought deep into your brain: as long as you’re noticing positive changes in how you look and feel, that arbitrary number on the scale doesn’t make a bit of difference.
 In fact, it’s likely to lead you astray.

-When you take a look around the gym and at the people who are lean and muscular, you often see them - especially the men - lifting what looks like an unbelievable amount of weight: 2, 3, even 4 plates on each side of the barbell.
-Many times, they’re lifting heavy, but only lifting a couple of times for each set.
+When you take a look around the gym and at the people who are lean and muscular, you often see them – especially the men – squatting what looks like an unbelievable amount of weight: 2, 3, even 4 plates on each side of the barbell.
 That can be intimidating.